 Rick Trevino blazed a new path in country music when his debut single “Just Enough Rope” featured separate English and Spanish versions.
 The ’90s saw major success for Trevino with his highest-charting single “Running Out of Reasons to Run” reaching No. 1 in 1996.
 By the late ’90s, Trevino had a dispute with his record label, Sony, and began focusing more on Spanish albums.
 Trevino’s last studio album was released in 2011 but failed to achieve his previous success; however, he still continues to make music and perform.

 10. Mark Chesnutt

-Shenandoah have released nine studio albums, have charted 26 singles and won a Grammy; however, past the ’90s, they have been somewhat forgotten.
-Their biggest hit was 1990’s “Next to You, Next to Me.”
-Their sixth album in 1994 was their fastest-selling but, by 1995, band members started leaving and, by 1997, the remaining members disbanded and sold the naming rights.
+Shenandoah has released nine studio albums, has charted 26 singles and won a Grammy; however, past the ’90s, the band has been somewhat forgotten.
+Shenandoah’s biggest hit was 1990’s “Next to You, Next to Me.”
+The band’s sixth album in 1994 was its fastest-selling but, by 1995, band members started leaving and, by 1997, the remaining members disbanded and sold the naming rights.
 In 2000, four of the members came together along with two new members to form a reunion; however, they never returned to what they had in the ’90s.
-With a bunch of new members, Shenandoah is still performing, but are not the band they once were.
+With a bunch of new members, Shenandoah is still performing but is not the band it once were.